gdjohnson/TK19/research areas/surrogation.md

 Some of the major contributors to [[surrogation]] are: transparency, decontextualization, and low-dimensionality of metrics; and short-termism, scientism, and distance in evaluation.

+Man is rational only to a structure of surrogates, and he is therefore evolutionarily only as rational as his mesa-optimizer is aligned with its base, this being a function of evolutionary stability and environmental drift.

 ## Documents
 - [[Reason 2020 Surrogation.pdf|TK19 Entry (2020)]]